kontent-ai/delivery-sdk-net/docs/configuration/multiple-delivery-clients.md

 ### Registering multiple type providers

-If you're accessing two completely different projects, chances are they have a different content model and therefore the generated models for content types will differ.
+If you're accessing two completely different environments, chances are they have a different content model and therefore the generated models for content types will differ.
 Extend the Startup class as follows:

 ```csharp
 public class Startup